mnentwig/STDFoo/README.md

 ```
 The output directory will be created.

+A file with extension .txt containing a list of .stdf(.gz) files may be given at any position in the input arguments list.
+Results will be identical to replacing the .txt file on the command line by its contents.

 ### Results in myOutputDirectory:
 * testnums.uint32: all encountered TEST_NUM fields in ascending order
 * testnames.txt: newline-separated TEST_DESC strings, one per TEST_NUM